How Much Is Health Insurance Going To Cost You? (2025)

 The cost of everything you want or need seems to be on the rise.
 As such, it’s no surprise that your search for health insurance starts with one crucial question: How much is health insurance?

 Health insurance prices often seem the most mysterious and elusive expenses to nail down in a monthly budget.
-Whether it’s for you alone or your family, you know health insurance can help you stay healthy and keep you from becoming overwhelmed by medical expenses.
-But it certainly can seem expensive, too, taking up a large percentage of your income.
+Whether for you alone or your family, health insurance can help you stay healthy and keep you from becoming overwhelmed by medical expenses.
+But it certainly can seem expensive, too, forcing you to ask: what percentage of income goes to health insurance?

 So how much is health insurance?
 Here’s a look at full coverage health insurance costs.